VOLUNTEERS DRIVE THE MOVEMENT

 Thank you for your interest in becoming a "Meals on Wheels for Fort Collins" volunteer.
 We ask that before you complete the application; please consider the following expectations.
 Volunteering for Meals on Wheels constitutes a serious commitment on your part.
 Our clients rely heavily on their noon meals, as it may be their only complete meal that day.
 So, we ask you to consider the seriousness of this position before volunteering.

-Please submit your application online HERE
+Please submit your completed application HERE

 If you do not hear from our office within 2 days, please call 970-484-6325